AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 # Trackwell
 ## Data Science Capstone Project

 My capstone is using data from the website Trackwell.
-This site was created to allow users to upload 'protocols' and 'hypothesis tests' for themselves and others to use with the hopes of attracting enough people and collecting enough data to allow for conclusions to be drawn on the 'protocols' or experiments being run.
+This site was created to allow users to upload 'protocols' and 'hypothesis tests' for themselves and others to use with the hopes of croudsourcing data collection and allowing conclusions to be drawn on the 'protocols' or experiments being run.
 For now, Trackwell needs to know if it is possible to predict which users will provide the most data and/or when a user might stop using the service.
+Going forward, it will also be important to know how believable a given users entries are.

 ### Questions
 The original questions that the owner of Trackwell asked me were: